China raises stakes in cyberscam crackdown in Myanmar, though loopholes remain

 On Oct.
 27, three ethnic armed groups launched a new offensive in northern Shan state against the army.
 Calling themselves the Three Brotherhood Alliance, they include fighters from the Arakan Army, the Myanmar National Democratic Alliance Army, or MNDAA, and the Ta’ang National Liberation Army.

-The MNDAA said the offensive has two main objectives, first, to defeat government-backed forces in charge of Kokang.
+The MNDAA said the offensive has two main objectives, first, to defeat junta-backed forces in charge of Kokang.
 The second, to vanquish cyberscammers.

 The offensive has put pressure on Kokang’s government.